-- Two from supervisors of your therapy and/or testing experience
+Two from supervisors of your therapy and/or assessment experience

-The deadline for the receipt of all application and supporting materials is November 15, 2019.
-Applicants selected to be interviewed will be notified of their status no later than December 7, 2019.
-This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
+The deadline for the receipt of all application and supporting materials is November 15, 2022.
+Applicants selected to be interviewed will be notified of their status no later than December 6, 2022.
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 750 First Street, NE, Washington, DC 20002